SP-DIT/zip-verifier/README.md

-# ZIP Verifier - E2E Tests
+# ZIP Verifier - AI-Assisted Development Journey

 ## Overview

+This ZIP Verifier provides students a chance to verify their code submission before uploading to Brightspace.
+During FOP's MST/EST, students occasionally submit the wrong zip file (blank template instead of their completed code), resulting in automatic zero scores.
+This tool allows verification of zip files by executing code against test cases within the browser.

-This comprehensive test suite provides end-to-end testing for the ZIP file verifier application using Playwright.
-The application includes both a **Student Verifier** tool and a **Batch Processor** for instructors.
+The application includes both a **Student Verifier** tool for individual submissions and a **Batch Processor** for instructors to handle multiple submissions efficiently.
+This comprehensive test suite provides end-to-end testing using Playwright.

 ## Setup